DiogoRibeiro7/health-data-science/README.md

 random seed for reproducible results, and output directories are created automatically when needed.

+## Configuration

+Default parameters for the analyses live in `config/default.yaml`.
+Environment- specific overrides (`development.yaml`, `production.yaml`, `testing.yaml`) can adjust settings such as the number of latent classes or regression family.
+Use the `--config` flag on command-line scripts to select the environment.
+Configuration files are validated for type and range correctness via `load_config()` before execution.

 ## License
 This project is licensed under the [MIT License](LICENSE).